Dear Robyn

 Each painting is a draft and most parts will be painted over and over.
 But there are stories in every layer.
 Each layer informs the next and leaves pieces of itself behind peeking through.
 I try to take a lot of pictures because I find the evolution of the painting fascinating.
 At the same time there are so many layers never captured because I was so deep in the story and did not want to come out.

-A few times there have been paintings that hold pieces of the story so specific and meaningful that I can no longer paint over them.
+A few hold pieces of the story so specific and meaningful that I can no longer paint over them.
 That is one circumstance when a painting might be done.
 Not finished, just stopped.
-There are a few that I’m getting close to stopping now.

 So much of the magic is lost in the moment and in my own senses.
-If their purpose is to show me joy, I’ve seen it and felt it on a level many people might never experience, though I wish everyone would.
+I’ve felt joy and exhilaration on a level many people might never experience, though I wish everyone would.

 Entries here might be lots at once and then few and far between.
 They might be stream of consciousness about what I’m seeing in the paintings in the moment.
-It could be casual emails just telling more of how the story came together.
+It could be casual notes telling more of how the story came together.

 Margaret Atwood says "when you're writing fiction, everybody thinks you're secretly writing about real people and things.
 But if you write an autobiography, they think you're lying as one does."